ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 eveu our children will cease to think of us, ;
 and will not remember to lisp our name.
 Necessary Rn.ES of Si.eep.?There is
-no fact more clearly established in the ph
+no fact more clearly established in the phy
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:wvu:batch_wvu_iceland_ver01:data:sn84026788:00202192324:1868052601:0087/pct:57.818433,59.384926,13.462202,18.149004/!600,600/0/default.jpg"/>
 </td>